seafloor/seafloor.github.io/_posts/2021-09-28-beta-regression-in-python.md

     with localconverter(ro.default_converter + pandas2ri.converter):
         prediction, betas, r2, ll = beta_regression(train, test, r_formula)

-where the `r_formula` is the standard 'z ~ x1 + x2' notation for a glm in R. And now we have beta regression running in R!
+where the `r_formula` is the standard 'y ~ x1 + x2' notation for a glm in R. And now we have beta regression running in R!
 Originally I had a few more things being returned from this function, because I wanted p-values and standard errors, but I was looking at a pretty big dataset and this was causing a memory blow-up on the HPC cluster I couldn't solve quickly.

 # Cross-validation (CV)
 Stepping things up a little, we might want to cross-validate our beta regression.
 One thing we could do is build a sklearn-compatible classifier so it can be used in pipelines.
 Right now I'm more interested in getting this off the ground than releasing a sklearn version for use (though I might do that soon!) so I've just manually set up basic CV and scaling.
 Incorporating the code from above, this gives us the function below, which can be called with one or more predictors.
 Yay!
 Note that I've got the notation of the outcome being labelled `y_pred` by default because I was using the model to see how well variables predicted model predictions (it makes sense, I swear).
 Unless you're also after this niche then `y_name` will be whatever your outcome is called.